The projected return is an estimate of the annual return, after fees and bad debts, that a diversified investor could earn.

-This return is a future estimate of the return after fees and bad debts for recently accepted loans on the platform.
+This return is a future estimate of the return after fees and bad debts for the distribution of loans, across both risk band and loan term, that we expect to be funded on the marketplace.
 We think it is the most useful and accurate way to assess future investment performance because it takes into account both our fees and any future bad debts but as with many calculations it has some limitations, including:

 - The calculation is based off estimated bad debt rates and actual bad debt rates may differ.
 Historical information on actual bad debts can be found on the statistics page.

 - Gross interest rates may change in the future which may impact your return

 - It compounds interest and therefore assumes re-investment

 - It is before tax: different investors have different tax rates some earnings are taxed differently.
 Read more.